o-o-overflow/dc2021q-rad/service/README.md

-# RAD: Radiation-Hardened Exploitation Challenge
+# Rad: Radiation-Hardened Exploitation Challenge

 Players are given a satellite firmware and an observation client which displays telemetry from a satellite running this firmware.
 (Each team is provisioned with one satellite and must authenticate to a proxy to interact with their